 Well, as i listen to this and to some of the Puff LP, her quote about some people playing in a room seems understated.
 They will do what it takes to sustain the pop aesthetic – pile on hooks, melodies, chorus, whatever is essential in pop music onto one song…not just an album…but each and every song and it doesn’t sound like a parody of itself either.
 I sense there’s a common conclusion that they dont want to get caught in the typical trappings of a pop cliche.
 As for vocalist Dann – her goal is to apparently obtain as many hook, line and sinker phrases in a hot minute.
 There’s not much wall of sound, the atmospheric sounds resemble a jazzy mix of xylophone and piano spaced in between, sometimes elements of dream like sounds make cascading appearances and the drum play is there when its call upon.
 At the same time, there’s no urgent need either and when you think they’ve run out of ideas they surprise.
 Listening to “Glue” epitomizes this.
 I didn’t really pay too much attention to the lyrics at first, because i was floored in awe of where all this so-called subtlety was going.
 Is this what experimental pop is all about?

 Check out the new video above.
 If you aren’t able to collect hundreds and thousands of albums due this year, consider this as a highlight purchase for 2018.
-I’m surprised too.
+I was surprised too.